-Students eligible for a QCIA pathway should have a history of completing an individual learning program throughout their secondary schooling.
-Discussions about a QCIA learning pathway must begin before a student starts senior secondary schooling, as part of the senior education and training (SET) Plan process.
-A collaborative approach involving school staff, parents/carers and the student is needed to determine whether a QCIA pathway is in the student’s best interest.
+Students eligible for a QCIA should have a history of completing an individual learning program throughout their secondary schooling.
+Discussions about eligibility for a QCIA and completing an individual learning program must begin before a student starts senior schooling, as part of the Senior Education and Training (SET) Plan process.
+A collaborative approach involving the student, parents/carers and school staff is needed to determine whether working towards a QCIA is in the student’s best interest.
 Schools are required to keep documentation about these decisions for the required duration as outlined in Section 13.2.3: Managing data.

 3.1.1 Eligibility criteria